d-salt/mypage/content/projects.en.md

 slug = "projects"
 +++

+{{% project src="/img/cs-main_view.png" alt="coursespace" href="projects/coursespace" %}}
+## CourseSpace
+This is a visualization tool of the various course-taking patterns on interdisciplinary departments.
+{{% /project %}}

 {{% project src="/img/akio.png" alt="akio" href="https://akico.azurewebsites.net" %}}
 ## AKIO
-This is a tool to fix the schedule between school friends.
+This is a schedule adjustment tool with your friends.
 {{% /project %}}